paul-london/Bioinformatics/NGS Analysis Pipelines/GATK Pipeline/README.md

-# NGS Variant Calling Pipeline – GATK Workflow (Ipseity Bio Training)
+# NGS Variant Calling Pipeline – GATK Workflow (Bioinformatics Services Company Training)

 This repository documents hands-on training in next-generation sequencing (NGS) analysis using the Genome Analysis Toolkit (GATK) pipeline.
-The project replicates a proprietary workflow from Ipseity Bio for variant calling and computational analysis on real-world sequencing data.
+The project is my version of a proprietary workflow from a collaboring bioinformatics services company for variant calling and computational analysis on real-world sequencing data.

 ---